mbairi/MineSweeperAI/Readme.md

 Added a clip to the gradients as I was facing vanishing and exploding gradients leading to nan values after few epochs of training <br/>
 ### 4. Soft Target Network update
 Due to this, gradient clipping is not required.
 The soft clipping solved the loss jumping to very high values.<br/>
+### 5. Reward Based Epsilon Decay (RBED)
+This implementation carries out epsilon decay based on the reward of the model.
+It decreases the epsilon value to a factor of itself (0.9x here) if a reward threshold is met, and then increases the reward threshold by a certain amount.
+The process is repeated and a minimum cap of 0.01 is set for epsilon.

 ## Testing